johnpryan/letsvote/README.md

 # IntellJ multi-module setup

-It is convinient to have a single project that contains each sub-project as a module.
+It is convenient to have a single project that contains each sub-project as a module.

 1. open project settings (cmd+;)